annali24/ellipticcurve/README.md

 # Exploring Rational Points on Weierstrass Elliptic Curves

-### Directed Reading Program 2024
+*** Directed Reading Program 2024
-### Catherine Chen and Anna Li, mentored by Marcos Reyes
+***Catherine Chen and Anna Li, mentored by Marcos Reyes

 [Click here to access the Elliptic Curve Torsion Calculator](https://replit.com/@cchen935/Elliptical-Curve)

-This year, we decided to research Weierstrass Elliptic Curves and its torsion.
+Our project this year relates to researching the properties of Weierstrass Elliptic Curves and computing its torsion over the rationals.
+Weierstrass elliptic curves are __ written as y^2 = x^3 + ax^2 + bx^2 + c

 ## Education
 - Ph.D., Physics | The University of Texas at Dallas (_May 2022_)